 The website examples above were all designed by BigCommerce.
 The quality speaks for itself and here’s why enterprise clients and SMEs alike choose our ecommerce platform:

 Pretty or functional ecommerce website?
 With BigCommerce you get both.

 Think of ecommerce website design as building a house.
-First, you have to build strong mortar and outer walls.
-BigCommerce provides you with the technical 'bricks' to place at the core of your online operations — no-code page builders, secure checkout, SEO-friendly codebase, and more.
-You can mix and match different 'bricks' to assemble a tiny house or a six-bedroom Victorian mansion.
+First, you have to develop strong mortar and outer walls.
+BigCommerce provides you with the technical 'bricks' to place at the core of your online operations — no-code page builders, secure check-out, SEO-friendly codebase and more.
+You can mix and match different 'bricks' to assemble a tiny house or a 6-bedroom Victorian mansion.

 We also don't limit you when it comes to the front or interior design.
-You can give your website a fully custom on-brand look without skimping on SEO, usability, or security.
+You can give your website a fully custom on-brand look without skimming on SEO, usability or security.
 At the same time, you can customise your back-end to match your operations by pairing the in-built core commerce with external integrations.

 If you don’t feel like creating your store design from scratch, you can take a look around our theme store.
 With 150+ unique designs, you are bound to find something that pleases your eye.
-Browse options based on grid type, product catalogue layout, or industry.
-Or review the best ecommerce themes, picked by our staff.
+Browse options based on grid type, product catalogue layout or industry.
+You can also review the best ecommerce themes, picked by our staff.